 your site.
 If you cache that menu with fragment caching, however, you reduce the rendering time on those other pages; a problem varnish doesn’t solve out of the box.

 Now that we’ve covered the general caching strategies and how they should be employed, we’ll do a deeper dive into some of the subtleties you’ll encounter as you implement layered caching.

 The first of these is user-specific content and upstream caches.
 As users hit your site, you want to make sure they have a good cache hit rate.
 You also want to make sure they aren’t shown other user’s information (from a cached page view).
 There are a few different ways that you can bypass cache and still maintain a good hit rate for these types of user-specific content on cached pages:

 - Edge side includes: A special HTML tag that tells the upstream cache to fetch a particular piece of a page in a separate request.
 The outer shell of the page (everything but a user’s name, for example) can be pulled from the cache and the portion of the page that is user specific can be pulled via a separate request to a page that isn’t allowed to be cached.
 The upstream cache will insert the user-specific markup into the outer cached template and return the whole response back to the user.

 - Varying on cookie: The upstream cache stores a cached version of the page based upon the user’s cookies.
 Anonymous users with no session cookie all get a cached version of the

 page.
-This is an effective technique for sites who have a high percentage of traffic that is anonymous.
+This is an effective technique for sites that have a high percentage of traffic that is anonymous.

-Each of the techniques above have both positive and negative aspects:
+Each of the techniques above has both positive and negative aspects: